-While it may not be possible to have a trouble-free voyage across the ocean of life, however, it is possible to have a peace-full voyage in spite of the raging storm of life.
+While it may not be possible to have a trouble-free voyage across the ocean of life; however, it is possible to have a peaceful voyage despite the raging storm of life.

 Every born-again believer has received a supernatural peace from Christ.
-This is the peace of God which surpasses all understanding (Phil.
+This is the peace of God that surpasses all understanding (Phil.
 4:7).

 If you are a believer, God’s kind of peace resides in your born-again spirit.
 It is the fruit of the Holy Spirit which He produces in your heart (Gal.
 5:22).

 Therefore, like Jesus Christ, you also can experience the tranquility of mind amid a great storm.
 If you allow it, the peace of God can reign in your heart while you are going through any storm in life.